DIY Farmhouse Console Table

 drilling a hole into a 2x4.

-Then, center one of your 2×6″ top pieces (both vertically and horizontally) on the table top and use 2 2.5″ self-tapping screws on each side to attach.
-I also put a screw into each support slat for this one (so this center beam will have 6 total screws in it).
-Once the center piece is in place, line up one of the other top pieces and attach with a 2.5″ self-tapping screw on each side (making sure you're drilling into the table when you attach) and 1 screw in each support slat.
-When drilling all of these, make sure to drive them in deep so the holes can be filled later.
+Then, center one of your 2x6" top pieces (both vertically and horizontally) on the table top and use 2 2.5" self-tapping screws on each side to attach.
+I also put a screw into each support brace for this one (so this center beam will have 6 total screws in it; two on each end and one in each support beam).

 console table before painting or staining.

-Step 6: Fill, sand, paint, and stain.
+Step 5: Fill, sand, paint, and stain.

 First, go on and fill your top screw marks in with a wood filler.
-This is the one I used for this project – it stained perfectly.
-You'd never know there were screw holes in the top!
+This is the one I used for this project - it stained perfectly.
+You'd never know there were screw holes in the top.

 sanding a console table.